shbatm/MMM-Carousel/README.md

     },
 ```

+**Notes:**

-**Note:** The `zoomXXX` classes are available to change the scaling of a module.
+1. The `zoomXXX` classes are available to change the scaling of a module.
 Using the methods above, you can pass `classes:'zoom%%%'` to scale a single module to a larger or smaller size.
 Supported zooms are 070%, 080%, 090%, 125%, 150%, 175%, and 200%.
 Pass `classes:''` for 100%.
 Edit your `'css/custom.css'` file to add additional classes.
+2. If you want the same module twice on one slide, both must have the same `carouselId`.

 ## Navigation from other modules